NBISweden/module-open-science-dm-practices/_episodes/02-fair.md

 #### Interoperable

 - Metadata use a formal, accessible, shared **language for knowledge representation**
-  - …
+  - Metadata is available in a form that even a computer can make use of
 - Metadata use **vocabularies** that follow the FAIR principles
-  - Standardised ways of capturing information about the data
+  - Standardised ways of capturing information about the data, that in themselves is FAIR
 - Metadata include qualified **references** to other metadata
-  - …
+  - If the data relies on other data, there must be links to those

 #### Reusable